auth0/terraform-provider-auth0/docs/resources/action.md

 ### Optional

-- `dependencies` (Block Set) List of third party npm modules, and their versions, that this action depends on. (see [below for nested schema](#nestedblock--dependencies))
+- `dependencies` (Block Set) List of third party npm modules, and their versions, that this action depends on.
+If your action contains dependencies, they must be managed through Terraform; dependencies cannot be managed out-of-band. (see [below for nested schema](#nestedblock--dependencies))
 - `deploy` (Boolean) Deploying an action will create a new immutable version of the action.
 If the action is currently bound to a trigger, then the system will begin executing the newly deployed version of the action immediately.
 - `runtime` (String) The Node runtime.
 Defaults to `node18`.
 Possible values are: `node16` (not recommended), or `node18` (recommended).
 - `secrets` (Block List) List of secrets that are included in an action or a version of an action.
-Partial management of secrets is not supported. (see [below for nested schema](#nestedblock--secrets))
+If your action contains secrets, they **must** be managed through Terraform; Secrets cannot be managed out-of-band. (see [below for nested schema](#nestedblock--secrets))

 ### Read-Only